Five flexible work models to improve employee productivity

 • For employees, flextime requires more disciplined action to maintain and complete work.

-4. Job Sharing
+4. Job sharing

-A job-sharing arrangement is a great way to help decrease absenteeism and promote better continuity and work coverage.
+A job sharing arrangement is a great way to help decrease absenteeism and promote better continuity and work coverage.

 In the United States, job sharing is a fairly common working model.
 It is both observed and promoted by the federal government as an opportunity to provide flexible employment for workers who need to juggle their professional lives with family obligations, are pursuing an education, or simply want to lighten their workload without having to quit a role entirely.